ctnava/rxtechnotes/4_access_to_drugs.md

 ### Translating the Signa

 The signa (the "sig") is almost always heavily abbreviated and pharmacy techs are often required to transcribe them for computer entry.

+At a minimum, these sigs require the following to be considered complete:

+- Verb
+- Dosage Amount
+- Dosage Form
+- Route of Administration
+- Frequency
+- Timing

+example:
+`℞ i tab po bid pc #XXX`
+`Take 1 tablet by mouth twice a day after meals (Quantity 30)`

 Below are a list of common abbreviations used for transcribing SIGs on prescriptions or medication orders.

 > ⚠️ Indicates that this abbreviation is on the "Do Not Use" List.